-German city to ban diesel cars to combat air pollution
+German city to ban some diesel cars to combat air pollution

-BERLIN (AP) — Officials of the northern German city of Hamburg have announced a ban on some diesel cars, to combat air pollution.
+BERLIN (AP) — Some diesel cars will be banned in Hamburg to combat air pollution, officials of the northern German city said Wednesday.

-The German news agency dpa reported Wednesday that parts of two streets in the city will be banned for older models of diesel cars and trucks starting next week Thursday.
+Parts of two streets in the city will be banned for older models of diesel cars and trucks starting Thursday next week, the German news agency dpa reported.

 The ban comes after Germany’s top administrative court ruled in February that cities can ban diesel cars to combat air pollution.
 That decision was a further blow to diesel fuel technology after the revelations that German automaker Volkswagen cheated on U.S. emissions tests.